konst_kernel::type_eq

 §Constness

-This requires either of the "mut_refs" or "const_mut_refs" crate features to be enabled to be a const fn.
+This requires the "rust_1_83" feature to be a const fn.

 §Example

-Because this example calls in_mut inside a const fn, it requires either of the "mut_refs" or "nightly_mut_refs" crate features.
+Because this example calls in_mut inside a const fn, it requires the "rust_1_83" crate feature.

 use typewit::{TypeEq, type_eq};